azario0/FluxNet/README.md

-# FluxNet Speed Tester 🚀
+x# FluxNet Speed Tester 🚀

-![FluxNet Speed Tester Screenshot](assets/screenshot.png) *(Replace this with an actual screenshot of your app!
-A GIF showing the real-time update would be even better.)*
+![FluxNet Speed Tester Screenshot](assets/screenshot.png)

 A pretty desktop application built with Python and Tkinter to test your internet download speed, upload speed, and ping.
 It features a modern dark theme and real-time speed updates during testing.